gunmetal/gunmetal/README.md

-Clarence
+GunMetal
 ========

-Clarence is an ultra-light and blazingly-fast dependency injection and application modularisation tool for Java.
+GunMetal is light and fast dependency injection and application modularisation tool for Java.